.41 Remington Magnum: Development

 These combined factors mostly eliminated the .41 Magnum from consideration for its intended market as a law enforcement firearm, although it continued to be touted as such and was adopted by a few law enforcement agencies.

-Ultimately, the greater round capacities of most semi-automatic, magazine fed handguns has eclipsed the traditional six-shot revolver for law enforcement work.
+For a handgun cartridge, the bolt thrust is considerable at C.I.P. conform maximum loads and an important factor in weapons design.
+The greater the bolt thrust, the stronger the locking mechanism has to be to withstand it.
 Smith & Wesson produced a high-end, premium revolver in .41 Magnum, the Model 57, identical to the .44 Magnum-chambered Model 29.
 Magnum Research's Desert Eagle division produced a .41 Magnum in their semi-automatic Mark VII.
-Sturm Ruger began producing their Blackhawk series single-action revolver in the mid-1960s in .41 Magnum and is still in production today.
+Sturm Ruger also produced their Blackhawk single-action revolver in .41 Magnum.